balsrini/Assignment4/README.md

 8. How many layers,

-   ​	I am looking at 3 Convolution blocks and trying to fit in the parameters to a limit
+   ​	I am looking at 3 Convolution blocks and trying to fit in the parameters to a limit.
+Currently i have 3 convolution blocks with 2 transition layer.

 9. 1x1 Convolutions,